 A non-systemic pesticide is a topical pesticide that can easily be washed off of a plant before consumption.
+It is intended to control pests or diseases by making direct contact with them.
 The plant doesn't not absorb or uptake a non-systemic pesticide through its foliage or leaves; it remains only on the exterior of the plant.

 The primary target for most non-systemic pesticides are flying and chewing insects, as well as larger sucking insects or in the case of non-systemic fungicides, on mildews and fungi.

 Maximum Yield Explains Non-Systemic Pesticide

 A non-systemic pesticide is any formulation applied to a plant directly onto its foliage, flowers, buds, stems, branches, roots, or seeds.
 Unlike systemic products, non-systemic pesticides can easily be flushed or drained from the plant's root zone prior to harvest, leaving little to no residues behind.
 This type of pesticide is very often used in hydroponics because they render the plants safe for consumption.

 Non-systemic pesticides can either be broad-spectrum (killing any and all insects they come in contact with) or selective (targeting just one specific species of pest).